Capacity Planning

 Capacity Planning Requirements

-- Informing jurisdictions that lack capacity about the timeline for submitting the implementation schedule to CalRecycle
+- Informing jurisdictions that lack capacity of the timeline for submitting the implementation schedule to CalRecycle.

 Jurisdictions, including counties, are responsible for:

-- Identifying the amount of existing capacity, located both in the county and outside of the county, that is verifiably available
+- Identifying the existing capacity, located both in the county and outside of the county, that is verifiably available.

-- Estimating the amount of new or expanded capacity that will be needed
+- Estimating the amount of capacity that will be needed.

-- Consulting with various entities throughout the planning process
+- Consulting with various entities throughout the planning process, such as environmental health departments and food recovery services.

-- Submitting an implementation schedule to CalRecycle when they lack capacity
+- Submitting an implementation schedule to CalRecycle if they lack capacity.

-Note: Jurisdictions exempt from organic waste collection requirements are not required to include capacity plans in the first reporting period (see Section 18992.3).
+Note: Jurisdictions exempt from organic waste collection requirements are not required to include capacity plans (14 CCR section 18992.3).

 Capacity Planning for Organic Waste Recycling